Autoimmune Disease Treatment

 Assess for GI Infections and use natural and conventional approaches to resolve these infections

 Assess for environmental toxic burden and create a plan to gently eliminate these substances

 Assess for heavy metal toxicity

-Consider genetic SNPs and address the deficiencies accordingly
+Consider genetic single nucleotide polymorphisms (SNPs) and address the deficiencies accordingly

-Check Vitamin D levels, as studies are showing increasing evidence that low vitamin D levels are associated with autoimmune disease. (could link to article on vitamin d deficiency)
+Check Vitamin D levels, as studies are showing increasing evidence that low vitamin D levels are associated with autoimmune disease

 Pharmaceutical grade anti-inflammatory supplements are used to decrease any remaining inflammation in the body

 Whether you have already been diagnosed or believe you may have an autoimmune disease, we are here to guide you along your path to wellness.